 - Identifiers/sound effects should be all lowercase, except for proper nouns.

 - Only use speaker IDs or sound effects when they cannot be visually identified.

-- When a speaker ID is required for a character who has yet to be identified by name, use [man] or [woman], or [male voice] or [female voice], so as not to provide information that is not yet present in the narrative.
+- When characters are not yet identified, use the following so as not to provide information that is not yet present in the narrative.

-- Use a generic ID to indicate and describe ambient music (e.g., rock music playing over a stereo).
+- Use a generic ID to indicate and describe ambient music:

 - Sound effects that interrupt dialogue should be treated as follows:

 - Speaker IDs and the corresponding dialogue should be on the same line: